Mirror symmetry for the Tate curve via tropical and log corals

-is a tropical coral $h:\Gamma\to \trcone \RR$ together with a choice of an ordered $k$-tuple of positive edges $\mathbb{E}=(e_1,\ldots,e_k) \subset E^+(\Gamma)$. \end{definition} The definition of a tropical coral can be generalized to tropical corals in $\trcone B$, for any integral affine manifold $B$.
+\end{definition} The definition of a tropical coral can be generalized to tropical corals in $\trcone B$, for any integral affine manifold $B$.
 Indeed in \S\ref{Taking the quotient}, to study the invariants of the Tate curve, we shall apply the quotient given by the $\ZZ$-action on $(\RR, \P_b)$ and work over

-Then, condition (iv) of the definition \ref{parameterized tropical coral} will ensure that there is no infinite wrapping of the unbounded edges of tropical corals in $\trcone S^1$. \begin{example} We illustrate a bilateral graph $\bar{\Gamma}$, a coral graph $\Gamma$ and a tropical coral $h:\Gamma \to \trcone \RR$ in the following figure.
-We draw dashed lines in the most right picture to illustrate that if we extend the image of an edge adjacent to a univalent negative vertex we obtain a line passing through the origin in $\RR^2$ and that a negative vertex of higher valency the balancing condition $iii$ in the Definition \ref{parameterized tropical coral} is satisfied.